openstreetmap/chef/cookbooks/imagery/README.md

 # Imagery Cookbook

-This installs various packages needed for aerial imagery processing.
+This installs and configures various imagery sites and imagery layers.